This Girl Says She's The Reason Justin Bieber Won't Take Pics With Fans Anymore

 What a brave, brave girl.
-She better realize what she's saying, because the Beliebers are about to come after her for this.
+She better realise what she's saying, because the Beliebers are about to come after her for this.

 High school student Kailyn Ferrara is claiming that her video of Justin Bieber is the one that spurned his random Instagram post declaring that he was done with fan photos.
 In the post, he said he felt like a zoo animal and that all his fans are so focused on getting a picture of or with him that they don't even really care about even meeting him as a person.
 It's the double-edged sword of being a celebrity.